Welcoming You to Cal Lutheran

 Welcome!
-We are excited to have you join us at New Student Orientation.
-Orientation is an introduction to the Cal Lutheran community.
+We are excited to have you experience New Student Orientation.
+Orientation is an introduction to the Cal Lutheran community and the college experience.
 At Orientation, you will become a part of the Cal Lutheran community, build new relationships, get involved, learn how to navigate the campus, and prepare yourself for the next step in your educational journey.
 Below are some of the goals we hope to help you accomplish at New Student Orientation:

 Immerse yourself into the Cal Lutheran community.